BLOOMBEES/bootstrap-theme/src/layout/grid-system.md

 group: layout
 ---

-Bootstrap includes a powerful mobile-first grid system for building layouts of all shapes and sizes.
+Bloombees includes Bootstrap's powerful mobile-first grid system for building layouts of all shapes and sizes.
 It's based on a 12 column layout and has multiple tiers, one for each [media query range]({{ site.baseurl }}/layout/overview/#responsive-breakpoints).
 You can use it with Sass mixins or our predefined classes.

 ## Contents